Stimson Center

-The Stimson Center, named after American statesman, lawyer, and politician Henry L. Stimson, is a nonprofit, nonpartisan think tank that aims to enhance international peace and security through analysis and outreach.
-The center's stated approach is pragmatic – seeking to provide policy alternatives, solve problems, and overcome obstacles toward a more peaceful and secure world.
-Stimson's work addresses a range of global issues, focusing on challenges to peace and prosperity, such as nuclear proliferation, arms trafficking, water management, wildlife poaching, and responses to humanitarian crises.
-Stimson seeks to provide expertise for the policymaking community – the U.S. executive and legislative branches, international institutions and governments, and policy research institutions – as well as the media, academia, and general public.
+The Stimson Center is a nonprofit, nonpartisan think tank that analyzes issues related to global peace.
+It is named after the American lawyer and politician Henry L. Stimson.

+Stimson analyzes issues such as nuclear proliferation, arms trafficking, water management, wildlife poaching, and responses to humanitarian crises.
+It also provides consulting for US and international institutions and publishes articles for the general public.
+Stimson also convenes dialogues on global challenges.

 In 2013, Stimson received the MacArthur Award for Creative and Effective Institutions.
-Stimson was ranked 10th best U.S. think tank in the University of Pennsylvania's 2020 Global Go To Think Tanks Report.
+Stimson was ranked 10th best US think tank in the University of Pennsylvania's 2020 Global Go To Think Tanks Report.

 History

 The Stimson Center was founded in 1989 by Barry Blechman and Michael Krepon.
-It is currently led by Chairman of the Board Herbert "Hawk" Carlisle. and President and CEO Brian Finlay.
+It is currently led by Chairman of the Board Herbert "Hawk" Carlisle and President and CEO Brian Finlay.

 The center is funded by research contracts, grants from foundations and other donations.
 It publicly discloses funding sources on an annual basis.

-Programs and Areas of Research
+Programs and areas of research

 The Stimson Center conducts research, engagement, and solutions building across five thematic areas: Trade and Technology, Security and Strategy, Human Security and Governance, Climate and Natural Resources, and Pivotal Places, a geographic topic that largely covers work on Asia and the Indo-Pacific.

 The organization has about twenty different policy programs, including: